Barentsburg: Climate

-Barentsburg features a tundra climate (ETs under the Köppen climate classification), with short, dry, chilly summers and long, very cold, snowy winters, though winters here are noticeably warmer than winters in a number of locations with tundra climates.
-Due to the fact that the town is located at a latitude approaching 80 degrees, only four months of the year have average temperatures above freezing, and in no month does the average monthly temperature exceed 10 C, meaning it is north of the tree line.
+Barentsburg features a tundra climate (ETs under the Köppen climate classification), with short, dry, chilly summers and long, very cold, snowy winters, though winters there are noticeably warmer than winters in a number of locations with tundra climates.
+Because the town is located at a latitude approaching 80 degrees, only four months of the year have average temperatures above freezing, and in no month does the average monthly temperature exceed 10 C, meaning it is north of the tree line.
 Average low temperatures during the winter routinely drop below -15 C. Barentsburg averages roughly 550 mm of precipitation, much of which falls as snow.
 The town typically experiences snowfall in every month of the year.

 Science and culture

 The Barentsburg Pomor Museum presents Pomor culture, Arctic flora and fauna, and archaeological objects preserved in the permafrost.
 It is open when the daily, summer-only boat from Longyearbyen arrives, and by special arrangement.
 There is an athletic complex, including a swimming pool with heated seawater.

-Every summer, several dozen geophysicists, geologists, archaeologists, biologists, glaciologists, geographers, etc., from Russia and elsewhere work in the scientific research centre.
+Every summer, several dozen geophysicists, geologists, archaeologists, biologists, glaciologists, geographers, and others from Russia and elsewhere work in the scientific research centre.
 There is also a year-round meteorological observatory and the northernmost cosmic rays station.

 Education

 Barentsburg has its own school serving the Russian community; in 2014 it had three teachers, with one for most subjects, one for music, and one for the English language.
-By 2014 its welfare funds had declined.
+By 2014, its welfare funds had declined.